phsiao/idxdo/README.md

 ```

 to go through the `content` of the index and let `idxdo` interpret what they are
 for you.
-Currently `idxdo` only interprets Gitcoin Passport.
+Currently `idxdo` only interprets Gitcoin Passport document.

 ### Inspect CID, StreamID, and Stream State/Content